barreeeiroo/Firefly-III-Sankey/README.md

 ### Prerequisites

 - Node.js 18 or higher
-- A running Firefly III instance
+- A running Firefly III instance with **API version 6.3.0 or higher (below 7.0.0)**
 - API token from your Firefly III account

+> **Note:** The tool validates API compatibility at startup.
+If your Firefly III instance uses an unsupported API version, you can:
+> - Bypass the check with `--disable-api-version-check` (functionality may be limited or broken)
+> - [Request support for your API version](https://github.com/barreeeiroo/Firefly-III-Sankey/issues) by opening a GitHub issue

 ### Quick Try with npx (No Installation Required!)